Helsinki-NLP/OpusExplorer/README.md

 # TODO's

+* improve speed of browsing through data by better use of rowids (instead of limit/offset queries), see https://stackoverflow.com/questions/12266025/sqlite-query-optimization-using-limit-and-offset; maybe store beginning and end rowid for each bitext?
+* show random sentence alignments: can be done with `ORDER BY RANDOM()`, but this becomes superslow on big corpora (because limit cannot just chop off the first results, ordering needs to be done first) - can we do some cascaded select trick? (see https://www.sqlitetutorial.net/sqlite-subquery/)
+* sort by scores (same problem as above, it becomes slow to order big corpora)
 * improve language selection screen (need to scale if many language pairs will be available); could be similar to opus-mt dashboard
 * bugfix in link DB: (linkID,sentID) does not have to be unique (Quite a complex change with lots of implications.
 Can we leave it like this?
 The chance to have the same sentence twice in one translation unit is quite small.)
 * enable editing without sentence index DBs (*.ids.db) - requires to create and update user-specific *linked.db files!